That was me.

 So I’m leaving this job – after hanging in for three and a half years.
 And it is largely (not completely) due to Rihanna.
 If circumstances had existed where I had a different supervisor, if I had been supported in more meaningful ways through the difficult moments, or if I saw some organizational progress in dealing with a toxic employee who affects me and the entire organization so directly, my attitude likely would have been more positive a long time ago, and there’s a distinct possibility I would have never considered new jobs or an adventure like the one I’m about to step into.
 I’m thankful for this experience which led me right into the hands of this new adventure.

 At the human resources level, catchphrases and buzzwords need to be backed up with actions because in the end, I don’t care what the retirement plan looks like or what the fringe benefits are if I don’t feel anymore valued to the organization than toxic employees.
 You may be asking yourself, So…which job didn’t want her as manager?
 Well, neither.
-One didn’t hire me because of my leadership theory, and even if the other one did want me, it couldn’t keep me because I didn’t feel valued, purposeful, or utilized to the best of my capabilities.
+One didn’t hire me because of my leadership theory, and one couldn’t keep me because I didn’t feel valued, purposeful, or utilized to the best of my capabilities.
 I’m grateful for the latter organization’s lack of vision because I’m about to embark on a life full of life instead of a life full of working for someone else.

 So, call it non-conformist or rebellious or millennial-esque, but my husband and I are selling the house, have bought a fifth-wheel toyhauler and a pick-up to haul the thing, and we’re going to go live by our own rules.
 You can follow us here to find out how we’re making it happen.
 I’ll be WRITING, and my husband will be RIDING.